-7.1 Concomitant Use with an Insulin Secretagogue (e.g., Sulfonylurea) or with Insulin
+7.1 Concomitant Use with Insulin or an Insulin Secretagogue (e.g., Sulfonylurea)

 ZEPBOUND lowers blood glucose.
-When initiating ZEPBOUND, consider reducing the dose of concomitantly administered insulin secretagogues (e.g., sulfonylureas) or insulin to reduce the risk of hypoglycemia [see Warnings and Precautions (5.7)].
+When initiating ZEPBOUND, consider reducing the dose of concomitantly administered insulin or insulin secretagogues (e.g., sulfonylureas) to reduce the risk of hypoglycemia [see Warnings and Precautions (5.7)].